boxed/mutmut/ARCHITECTURE.rst

 Collecting tests and stats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We collect a list of all tests and execute them.
 In this test run, we track which tests would execute which mutants, and how long they take.
-We use both stats for performance optimizations later on.
+We also track function call dependencies (which functions call which other functions) for cascading invalidation when code changes.
+We use these stats for performance optimizations later on.
 The results are stored in ``mutants/mutmut-stats.json`` and global variables.

 Collecting mutation results